February 12, 2014

 20. Burj Khalifa

 Last on our list but very means the least is the world’s tallest building Burj Khalifa.
-The mammoth skyscraper and magnificent centerpiece of Downtown Dubai stand at a whopping 828.9 metres high.
+The mammoth skyscraper and magnificent centerpiece of Downtown Dubai stand at a whopping 828.9 meters high.

 Construction began on the 160-floor building in 2004 with its doors opening six years later in 2010.
 The task of creating the world’s tallest man-made structure was awarded to the Chicago office of American architectural and engineering firm Skidmore, Owings and Merril LLP.